 “I lead Academy Travel’s annual Russia tour.
 This is something I really enjoy.
 My aim with the tour is not only to provide people the opportunity to visit Russia’s famous historical sights and great collections of art in St Petersburg and Moscow, but also a chance to engage first-hand with the way the identity and world view of this most perplexing of countries has been transformed in the two and half decades since the collapse of the Soviet Union.
 My lectures take a close look at Russian history and politics, with the aim of showing how ‘Putin’s Russia’ (so-called) is still grappling with processes set in motion hundreds of years ago, often in ways that have a deep effect on Russia’s often difficult relations with the West.

-The four-star Central Hotel is located in the very heat of the city’s historic quarter, within walking distance of the central square and river embankment.
+The four-star Central Hotel is in the very heat of the city’s historic quarter, within walking distance of the main (Karl Marx) street, central square and river embankment.
 Housed in a renovated, turn-of-the-century property, the hotel features air-conditioning, cable TV, and complimentary WiFi.

-Opened in late 2013, the small and modern Mergen Bator hotel is located in the city centre and features an elegant restaurant, a 12th-floor bar, a pool, fitness centre, sauna and hammam.
-Rooms include flat-screen TV, complimentary Internet access, in-room safe and bathrobes.
-Its brash appearance above the Ulan Ude skyline may raise eyebrows initially, but its very high level of comfort and spacious, modern rooms make it a good-quality four-star hotel.
-The swimming pool and Finnish sauna in the basement are great for relaxing.
-The rooftop bar/restaurant rotates, offering a panoramic view as the sun sets over the steppe visible beyond the edges of town.
+Opened in late 2013, the modern Mergen Bator hotel is located in the city centre and features a pool, fitness centre, sauna and hammam.
+Rooms include a TV, complimentary Internet access, in-room safe and bathrobes.
+Its brash appearance above the Ulan Ude skyline may raise eyebrows initially but its spacious, modern rooms make it a good-quality four-star hotel.
+The rotating rooftop bar/restaurant offers a panoramic view as the sun sets over the steppe, visible beyond the edges of town.

 The Avacha is located close to the city centre and market.
-Many of the rooms have recently been renovated and feature satellite TV.
+Rooms feature WiFi and satellite TV.
 There is a cafe onsite.
-A business centre can provide guests with Internet and fax.
 This is the most basic hotel we shall stay in during the trip.
-A borderline two-to-three-star hotel, it is nonetheless the best that Kamchatka offers.
-Rooms are cramped and dated, as are the bathrooms.
+A borderline two-to-three star hotel, it is nonetheless the best that Kamchatka offers.
+Rooms are small and dated, as are the bathrooms.
 But it is clean, the beds are comfortable, and there is plenty of hot water!

-The four-star Lotte Hotel is located in the historic centre of Vladivostok, close to the Historical Museum, seaport, Drama Theatre and Philharmonic Hall.
-The Lotte combines a high level of comfort with Korean style.
-Amenities include air conditioning, satellite TV, mini-bar, restaurant, cafe and bar.
-Formerly known as the Hyundai Hotel, this is a big Korean-run hotel that is solidly four stars.
-The rooms are comfortable, and from the upper floors offer a spectacular view over Vladivostok’s Golden Horn.
-A very good Korean restaurant and gym are on site in the basement.
-From the rooftop bar, the views over the Golden Horn are even more spectacular than from the rooms.
+The four-star Lotte Hotel stands in the historic centre of Vladivostok.
+Formerly known as the Hyundai Hotel, this is a big Korean-run hotel that is solidly four star.
+The rooms are comfortable and spacious.
+Amenities include air conditioning, WiFi, satellite TV, and mini-bar.
+A gym and Korean restaurant can be found in the basement.
+From the rooftop bar, views over the Golden Horn are spectacular.

 What is included in the tour price?